-Tourette Syndrome (TS) is a complex neurological condition that now affects 1 in 100 school age children living in the UK and 300,000 children and adults.
+Tourette Syndrome (TS) is a complex neurological disorder that affects 1 in 100 school age children living in the UK and 300,000 children and adults.
 It is defined by involuntary and uncontrollable sounds and movements known as ‘tics’.

 Behaviour Therapy for Tics is the UK’s front line, evidence based treatment for individuals with tic disorders.
 It is an alternative means of controlling tics without medication.
 Evidence suggests that it is most effective for children older than 8 years of age and adults.
 Behaviour Therapy is not a cure, but it can be effective in helping individuals gain control over their tics in situations when they choose to do so, thus helping to improve their quality of life.
 The quality of life of individuals with more severe TS is often impacted physically, educationally, economically and socially.

-A course of Behaviour Therapy is usually for 10-12 weekly sessions, but this can depend on the person with tics and the therapist.
+A course of Behaviour Therapy is usually for 10-12 weekly sessions.